Foreign Exchange Market Microstructure and the WM/Reuters 4pm Fix: Spot Rate Movements around 4pm

 Spot price movements before 4pm London time have, therefore, an increased likelihood to be global extrema.

 The 4pm probability spike is not globally maximal in all of the investigated currency pairs.
-However, it is at least a local probability extremum for nearly all currency pairs (see Table \ref{tab_spikes}).
+However, it is at least a local probability extremum for nearly all currency pairs (see Table \ref{tab_spikes} and Figures \ref{supp_fig_1} - \ref{supp_fig_3} in the Supplementary Information).
 The onset of elevated trading activity for execution at the WM/R 4pm fix thus drives the spot rate such that demand on one side penetrates deeper into the order book on the other side.

-For most currency pairs (see Table \ref{tab_spikes}), these features are absent in the interval int2, which is looking at spot movements after the fixing times $T_F$, i.e., for the period $\left[T_F,T_F+\Delta t\right]$.
-Illustrated in Figure \ref{fig_3} (b), we can see that the dominant contribution comes solely from $T_F=$15:00.
-Importantly, the first $30$-$\text{sec.}$ of int2 still fall into the $60$-$\text{sec.}$ WM/R quote accumulation window, which for trade currencies is given by the interval $T_F \pm 30$-$\text{sec.}$ (see Section \ref{sec_WMRfix}).
-Any trades happening within the first $30$-$\text{sec.}$ of the minutes after $T_F=$16:00:00 still contribute to the WM/R reference rate calculation.
+For most currency pairs, these features are absent in the interval int2, which is looking at spot movements after the fixing times $T_F$, i.e., for the period $\left[T_F,T_F+\Delta t\right]$ (see Figures \ref{supp_fig_1} - \ref{supp_fig_3} in the Supplementary Information).
+Illustrated in Figure \ref{fig_3} (b), we can see that the dominant contribution comes solely from $T_F=$15:00:00.
+Importantly, the first $30$-$\text{sec.}$ of int2 still fall into the $60$-$\text{sec.}$ WM/R quote accumulation window, which, for trade currencies, is given by the interval $T_F \pm 30$-$\text{sec.}$ (see Section \ref{sec_WMRfix}).
+Any trades happening within the first $30$-$\text{sec.}$ of the minutes after $T_F=$16:00:00 still contribute to the WM/R 4pm fix calculation.
 For this reason, it is sensible to assume that order flow and provision of liquidity are symmetric around $T_F$.
-The absence of probability spikes after $T_F$ does not necessarily mean that order book depletion stops abruptly.
-It can also be offset by the movements happening after 15:00 GMT, which marks the release of market information at 10:00 EST in the US \cite{Wikstroem14}.
+The absence of probability spikes after $T_F$ does not necessarily mean that order book depletion stops abruptly at 16:00:00.
+Instead, the interval return size can also be offset by the movements happening after 15:00 GMT, i.e. $R^j_\text{int2}(T_F =\text{15:00},\Delta t = 1\,\text{min.},d) \ge R^j_\text{int2}(T_F =\text{16:00},\Delta t = 1\,\text{min.},d)$, where 15:00 GMT marks the FX option cut in New York and the release of US macroeconomic information at 10:00 EST in the US \cite{NBER:2015, Wikstroem14}.